rziv/knockoutjs-jsonSchema/README.md

 ko.jsonSchema.generate(viewModel);
 ```
-this opertaion will produce the following JSON schema:
+This opertaion will produce the following JSON schema:
 ```json
      {
         "title": "",